bainjen/webpack-demo/README.md

 - Under the hood, CRA uses WEBPACK!!! and BABEL!!!
 CRA manages that for us.
 However, we don't have access to those configurations.
 - In order to gain access, we would need to eject the React app and manage our own webpack configurations.
 - Now that our React code base is growing, it makes sense for us to gain more control over how React gets bundled.
+- Furthermore, CRA has been deprecated.
+Womp, womp!
 - This way we can have multiple entry points for different areas where React is used in the application and we can stop loading unnecessary code.

 # Webpack